Andrewodwyer/vintage_drums/README.md

 - Users primarily visit The Vintage Drum Store to discover high-quality, preowned drums, cymbals, and accessories.
 - They want a streamlined way to browse products.
 - They expect a smooth and secure checkout experience, with options to view product details, listen to sound recordings, and check delivery options.
+- Product specific options: If Drum-Kit, display All drum sizes in description.
+If Drum-stick or Drum-stand, allow quantity to be added.
+If Drum-stick, also allow stick size.
 - They want the convenience of tracking their order history, and liking their favourite items for future purchases.
 - Write reviews for other shoppers and be able to edit or delete them.